 If you can work remotely with no childcare, it’s definitely worth it!
 But, working from home with no childcare is not for everyone, it takes a certain type of person.
 Many people wish they are able to spend more time with their children but are unable to do so.

-Once you master working from home remotely with your toddler or family members, you may even start to consider adding some travelling into the mix as Keira does!
+Once you master working from home remotely with your toddler or family members, you may even start to consider adding some travelling into the mix!
 Have you ever considered working remotely from Thailand or Melbourne?